Ivanhoe: Historical accuracy

-The novel generated a new name in English – Cedric.
-The original Saxon name had been Cerdic but Scott misspelled it – an example of metathesis.
+The novel generated a new name in English—Cedric.
+The original Saxon name had been Cerdic but Scott misspelled it—an example of metathesis.
 "It is not a name but a misspelling" said satirist H. H. Munro.

-In England in 1194, it would have been unlikely for Rebecca to face the threat of being burned at the stake on charges of witchcraft.
-It is thought that it was shortly afterwards, from the 1250s, that the Church began to undertake the finding and punishment of witches and death did not become the usual penalty until the 15th century.
-Even then, the form of execution used for witches in England was hanging, burning being reserved for those also convicted of treason.
-There are various minor errors, e.g. the description of the tournament at Ashby owes more to the 14th century, most of the coins mentioned by Scott are exotic, William Rufus is said to have been John Lackland's grandfather, but he was actually his great-great-uncle, and Wamba (disguised as a monk) says "I am a poor brother of the Order of St Francis", but St. Francis of Assisi only began his preaching ten years after the death of Richard I.
+In England in 1194, it would have been anachronistic for Rebecca, a Jewish woman, to be charged with witchcraft.
+In medieval witch trials, it was usually the belief in witchcraft that was prosecuted as a heresy, a charge a non-Christian woman would not have been subject to.
+Death did not become the usual penalty until the 15th century and even then, the form of execution used for witches in England was hanging, not burning.
+The conductor of the trial, the Grand Master Of The Templars, is referred to as Lucas de Beaumanoir, whereas the historically real Master during that time was Gilbert Horal.
+There are other various minor errors, e.g. the description of the tournament at Ashby owes more to the 14th century, most of the coins mentioned by Scott are exotic, William Rufus is said to have been John Lackland's grandfather, but he was actually his great-great-uncle, and Wamba (disguised as a monk) says "I am a poor brother of the Order of St Francis", but St. Francis of Assisi only began his preaching ten years after the death of Richard I. Also, in Chapter 43, Bois-Guilbert commences the fight being mounted on his horse named Zamor, which he claimed that he had won from the "Soldan of Trebizond".
+This is anachronistic, as the Comnenids founded the rump Byzantine Empire of Trebizond only in 1204, just by the end of the Fourth Crusade.
+Lastly, in the novel's ultimate chapter, Rebecca and her father move to Granada to spend the rest of their lives under Mohammed Boabdil.
+In fact, the real Muhammad XII of Granada, popularly known to the Western world as Boabdil, was not even born before 1460, and the Emirate of Granada established before 1230.

-"For a writer whose early novels were prized for their historical accuracy, Scott was remarkably loose with the facts when he wrote Ivanhoe...
-But it is crucial to remember that Ivanhoe, unlike the Waverley books, is entirely a romance.
-It is meant to please, not to instruct, and is more an act of imagination than one of research.
-Despite this fancifulness, however, Ivanhoe does make some prescient historical points.
-The novel is occasionally quite critical of King Richard, who seems to love adventure more than he loves the well-being of his subjects.
-This criticism did not match the typical idealised, romantic view of Richard the Lion-Hearted that was popular when Scott wrote the book, and yet it accurately echoes the way King Richard is often judged by historians today."
+Despite this fancifulness, Ivanhoe does make some prescient historical points.
+The novel is occasionally critical of King Richard, "who seems to love adventure more than he loves the well-being of his subjects"—in contrast to the idealised, romantic view of Richard popular at the time, but rather echoes the way King Richard is often judged by historians today.